 I personally love Google Sheets for less complicated lists and tasks.
-But as far as sales and CRM, different database, content planning, and other activities go, there is no tool like Airtable.
+But as far as sales and CRM, different databases, content planning, and other activities go, there is no tool like Airtable.
 Here is another impressive solution we suggest for you to manage official tasks perfectly by including a CRM option inside your business.

 It takes spreadsheets to a whole new level with its features and ability to personalize for your team.

-One of the best ways to use it, in my opinion, is for clients databases and status updates.
+In my opinion, one of the best ways to use it is for clients’ databases and status updates.

 Airtable formulas and online spreadsheet organization are also much easier than Google or Excel.
 It’s also more colorful, which, though arguably, isn’t a decision-making factor, but does make the user experience more visually fun.

 Create custom tags to indicate different stages of the progress, put dates or assign them to different team members.
 This way, you’ll easily filter by any section you want.